m-paternostro/lappdog/README.md

 ./compose.sh down -v
 ```

+This is pretty much it.
+You only need to read the long text below if you really want to know what's going on behind the scenes ;-)

 ## Introduction

 The main goal of this project is to learn by experimenting with different technologies - focusing on identifying and adopting the best practices applicable to each.